Chocolate Valentine Cake Pops! Rich chocolate homemade cake – creamy chocolate frosting – crumble, mix, roll and dip!

 Now to prep your cake pop “stand” you’ll want something for the cake pops to stand in to dry.
 I used a mason jar box, any box will do.
 Using an ice pick “pop” little holes (not too big) just large enough for the lollipop sticks to fit into snuggly.

-Once your chocolate is fully melted (having it in a 2 cup measuring cup helps keep the volume high for dipping), start by taking 3-4 cake pops out of the fridge at a time (you want them to stay really cold, the melted chocolate will set quickly).
+Once your chocolate is fully melted (a 2 cup measuring cup helps keep the volume high for dipping), start by taking 3-4 cake pops out of the fridge at a time (you want them to stay really cold, the melted chocolate will set quickly).

 Dip the end of your lollipop stick into the chocolate and tap the excess off — this will then create a seal when inserting into the cake ball.